theBrianCui/CSC-143-Notes/01.22-2_Equals_Polymorphism_Generics/src/README.md

 Square square = new Square(5, origin);
 Shape shape = square; // Always safe to cast up

-// Dangerous: sq may not be a rectangle
+// Dangerous: shape may not be a rectangle
 // You should check using instanceof to determine
 // if an instance is actually a class or a child Rectangle r = (Rectangle) sq;